leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-The difference here is of course that there is no object, we could actually call `add_thang` universally,
+Contrasting with Java, the `value.method()` syntax actually is actually just sugar over a "universal function call syntax".
+We could call the method by passing `&mut self` in ourselves:

 ```rust
 let mut thangs = Thangs::new();
 Thangs::add_thang(&mut thangs, Thang {});
 ```

 In my opinion, a good handle on Rust starts with a understanding of the basic data type definitions. `enum` and `struct` will be your bread and butter.
-I don't know that I could explain ownership, borrowing & lifetimes better than it's already been explained elsewhere, but I think I can contribute something about the differing approach to encoding problems in Rust.

 ## Traits

-The traits & generics (you may see it call "parametric polymorphism" elsewhere) implementation in Rust is robust.
+The traits & generics (you may see it call "parametric polymorphism" sometimes) implementation in Rust is robust.
 You may have heard it compared to operator overloading, which Java lacks.
 I think this is a fair introduction to it's feature set.
 In Java, overloading is shunned.
 Not so in Rust, traits are provided for you to implement and conform to their specification, gaining access to built-in syntax and interoperability.
 Consider that you can plug-in to the language's syntax with traits; that's how the whole ecosystem works.
 There's the `Future` trait for await-able computations, there's `Iterator` and `IntoIterator` to use `for..in`, `Index` for `[]`, not to mention `Add`, `Sub`, `Mul`, etc for arithmetic operations.
 As a minimal example, let's make a type work with [`Add`](https://doc.rust-lang.org/std/ops/trait.Add.html)

 Here is our `Add` definition from std: